snugnug/hjem-rum/docs/manual/CONTRIBUTING.md

 );
 ```

-This essentially takes the attrset of `files` and _conditionally_ adds
+This essentially takes the attribute set of `files` and _conditionally_ adds
 attributes defining more files to be written to depending on _if_ the
 corresponding option has been set.
 This is optimal because the first three files
 written to share an option due to how GTK configuration works.